ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.15.2 =
+* New feature: New filter hook `relevanssi_didyoumean_token` lets you filter Did you mean words before correction.
+You can use this filter hook to exclude words from being corrected.
+* Minor fix: Phrase search couldn't find phrases that include an ampersand if they matched the post title.
+This works now.
+* Minor fix: Relevanssi now adds spaces after table cell tags to avoid table cell content sticking together in excerpts.
+* Minor fix: The 'Allowable tags in excerpts' function now automatically corrects the entered value to match what Relevanssi expects the value to be.

 = 4.15.1 =
 * Changed behaviour: Relevanssi now ignores WordPress metadata custom fields that aren't interesting for Relevanssi indexing.
 * Changed behaviour: Both `relevanssi_get_permalink()` and `relevanssi_the_permalink()` now can take post ID or a post object as a parameter and can thus be used outside the Loop.